grantmacken/tree-sitter-xquery/README.md

 The project consists of
  - grammar.js  the tree-sitter grammar for xQuery.
- - test/corpus: some tests for the grammar with based on **sections** in the xQuery 3.1 spec
+ - test/corpus/:  based on **numbered sections** in the xQuery 3.1 spec
- - queries: the highlight queries
+ - queries/: the highlight queries the current working file being `example.xq`
- - Makefile: tree-sitter shortcut commands
+ - Makefile: some tree-sitter shortcut commands, helped by a dot env file
    - make: tree-sitter generate
    - make test
    - make parse